-Marcos have long been associated with motor racing.
-In '66, a 'Mini-Marcos' hybrid was the sole British entry to complete that year's Le Mans 24-hour race.
-Equipped with a Mini motor, the Marcos was relatively cheap to campaign.
-It could still be sourced new right up to '94.
-Marcos' Le Mans exploits were referenced by the LM500 and LM600 models.
-Launched in '94, they marked Marcos' return to the legendary French circuit.
+Marcos and motor racing go way back.
+In \’66, a \’Mini-Marcos\’ hybrid was the sole British entry to complete that year\’s Le Mans 24-hour race.
+Equipped with its Mini motor, the Marcos car was cheap to campaign.
+Incredibly, one could still be sourced new right up to \’94.
+Two of Marcos\’ Le Mans cars were aptly code-named the LM500 and LM600.
+Launched in \’94, they marked Marcos\’ return to the famous French circuit.

-At the start of the '70s, Marcos released the iconic Mantis.
-As the decade wore on, though, the marque was less visible.
-It fell to Jem Marsh to keep the servicing and parts departments open.
-'81 saw a Marcos resurgence - with power supplied by Ford.
-It was perfect timing.
-With not a lot happening on the sports-car scene at the time, Marcos' revival was a shot in the arm not only for the marque, but the industry.
-1983's Marcos Mantula - complete with a Rover V8 motor - was a hit in the showrooms.
-More plaudits followed two years later - with the arrival of the Spyder.
-Marcos moved into the '90s with the Mantara - which saw a shift in styling.
-The Adams brothers' original curves were still there - but suitably revised for the run-up to the new millennium.
-'97 saw an update of the mythical Marcos Mantis.
-Thanks to its Ford V8 engine, the Mantis GT thundered around race-tracks at a top speed of more than 170mph.
-All in all, then, Marcos had definitely ticked the 'quirkiness' box!
-But those in the automotive know have never taken the marque less than seriously.
-Certainly, Marcos cars have raised many an eyebrow, over the years.
-But one cannot help but suspect that that was always part of the Marsh/Costin game-plan!
+The Seventies got off to a good start for Marcos.
+The mythical Mantis was released.
+As the decade wore on, though, the firm was much less visible.
+Indeed, it fell to Jem Marsh to keep the servicing and parts departments open. \’81, though, saw a Marcos resurgence.
+Power was supplied by Ford.
+With not a lot happening on the sports car scene at the time, Marcos\’ revival was a shot in the arm not just for the marque, but the industry.
+1983\’s Marcos Mantula – powered by a Rover V8 – was a hit in the showrooms.
+Yet more plaudits followed two years later – with the arrival of the Spyder.
+Marcos moved into the \’90s with the Mantara – which saw a styling revamp.
+The Adams brothers\’ original curves were still there – but suitably updated. \’97 saw a new model Mantis.
+Thanks to its Ford V8 engine, the Mantis GT thundered around race-tracks at more than 170mph.
+While Marcos may have been \’different\’, those in the know have never taken the marque less than seriously.
+Certainly, many an eyebrow has been raised by a Marcos GT car over the years.
+Though one cannot help but suspect that was always part of the Marsh/Costin game-plan!